Estimated reading time: 4 minutes

 Come along and see how we enjoy life, save for the future, and hit roadblocks.

-I’m not a financial guru but an average person striving to understand how to be comfortable in retirement and have a savings plan in case of an emergency.
+I’m not a financial mastermind but an average person striving to understand how to be comfortable in retirement and have a savings plan in case of an emergency.

 I learned it’s not about how much money you make; what you do with it counts.

-Welcome, and please subscribe to my frugal living finance blog for Canadians or anyone who wants to learn about finance.
+Welcome, and please subscribe to my frugal living finance blog for Canadians or anyone who wants to learn about how money works.

 Thanks for stopping by,